USGS-EROS/lcmap-model-wrapper/README.md

 * Supporting a command-line interface to a Python wrapped C-library: `src/python/index/cli.py`
 * Building a docker image for a Python wrapped C-library: `docker/lcmap-model-wrapper/Dockerfile`

-## Important Note

-These examples assume that the LCMAP REST Python Client can connect to an instance of the LCMAP system.
-Without it, you will not be able to retrieve data.
+## Using a Docker Container

+These examples provide a way to build a docker image that wraps an example model.
+The container uses the LCMAP REST Python Client to retrieve data and store data, and as such, it requires a URL that can be resolved from the container.

+It is important to update the `lcmap.client` section of *this project's* `config/lcmap.ini` file (used to build a docker image) to refer to the IP address of the REST API.
+This should match the IP address specfied in the `lcmap.rest` section of `~/.usgs/lcmap.ini` **localhost will not work**

+After you update `config/lcmap.ini` you can use `make docker` to build the image expected by `lcmap-rest`.